mirjunaid26/particle_accelerator_LHC/README.md

 Test Recall : 90.4 %

-So, BALANCED BAGGIN CLASSIFIER (RANDOM FOREST as BASE) performs best among all as an ensemble technique on this dataset.
+So, BALANCED BAGGING CLASSIFIER (RANDOM FOREST as BASE) performs best among all as an ensemble technique on this dataset.

 # Unsupervised Machine Learning Approach

 We approached the signal detection from background as Anomaly detection problem and assumed that each feature is independent in the row.

-Problems: The main problem is in the dataset.
-It is highly imbalanced

-Class 0 :  284310  : Background Event
-Class 1:      492  : Signal event

-2. Trainingg a classifier on this labelled and imbalanced will bias towards major class.

-Approach:

 There are several ways to approach this problem in unsupervised fashion:

 1. Autoencoders can be used in an unsupervised fashion.
-2. K means clustering is also possible but because of class imbalance, it will bias the majority samples.
+2. K-means clustering is also possible but because of class imbalance, it will bias the majority samples.
 3. One more approach is to treat this problem as (AD) Anamoly detection problem.
-Since the goal is to detect a signal event from a large background events.
+Since, the goal is to detect a signal event from a large background events.
 This problem is similar to fradulent transation detection or object detection from a large set of background pixels or defect detection in images using machine vision, medical diagnosis and law enforcement.
 We have used Anamoly approach to solve this problem.

 There are several Anamoly Detection Models like: